Jerko Skračić

 Jerko (Jerolim) Skračić (13 May 1918 – 1945 or 1947) was a Croatian journalist and poet.

 Biography

 He was born in Murter, where he attended elementary school.
 In Preko he attended a Franciscan gymnasium.
-He enrolled in the Faculty of Law in Zagreb, but didn't graduate because he was a political prisoner in Lepoglava.
+He enrolled at the Faculty of Law in Zagreb, but didn't graduate because he was a political prisoner in Lepoglava.
 He described the experience in Lepoglava in his book Pod drugim ključem: sjećanja na život ustaških zatočenika u Lepoglavi 1940. i 1941. god.

 He was released in 1942 and lived shortly in Berlin.
-Following his return to Croatia, he became the editor of a weekly newspaper called Hrvatski tjednik in Zagreb, and the director of a radio station in Sarajevo.
+Following his return to Croatia, he became the editor of a weekly newspaper Hrvatski tjednik in Zagreb, and the director of a radio station in Sarajevo.
 He wrote for Hrvatski krugoval, Glasnik sv.
 Ante and other magazines.

 His death is disputed: some sources claim he was killed on his way to Bleiburg, while others claim he was imprisoned and died two years later.